andrewgioia/keyrune/README.md

 ## Changelog

+* v3.1.3 - Correcting the set code for Dragon*Con
 * v3.1.2 - Added Dragon*Con promo symbol for Nalathni Dragon
 * v3.1.1 - Minor corrections for versioning and updates to readme for jsDelivr
 * v3.1.0 - Slew of new icons for Ixalan, Rivals of Ixalan, Explorers of Ixalan, and Unstable; corrected Hour of Devastation icon based on official release